 Among the comments that really got my attention were the ones who are relying on their family and friends to provide un-wrinkled hands to hold in their old age.

 I am fortunate to be very close to my nieces and nephews and to experience a form of grandparenting with their children.
 I have mentored dozens of my friends children through college frustrations and job searches.

 I’ll be the cool, hip aunt to my sibling’s kids, or godmother to friends’ kids…

-I don’t begrudge my childfree relatives that, because I want my children to care for the elderly, whatever their past.
+I don’t begrudge my childfree relatives that, because I want my children to care for the elderly.
 We have a duty to help the lonely and destitute wherever we find them, and no matter how they ended up in that condition.

 However, there’s an attitude of entitlement here that shouldn’t go unrebuked: You do the unpleasant work.
 I’ll just sit back and enjoy the fruits of your labor.

 While these commenters confess that they are emotionally freeloading (I don’t know what else to call it when it’s on purpose), I doubt they’ve fully understood that they are financially freeloading as well.
 Economies aren’t built on dollars and gold.
 They are built on people.